bradenmacdonald/s3-lite-client/README.md

-# deno-s3-lite-client
+# s3-lite-client

-This is a lightweight S3 client for Deno, designed to offer all the key features you may need, with no dependencies outside of the Deno standard library.
-It does not use any Deno-specific features, so it should work with any modern JavaScript runtime that supports the `fetch` API and URL imports.
+This is a lightweight S3 client for Deno and other modern JavaScript runtimes.
+It is designed to offer all the key features you may need, with no dependencies outside of the Deno standard library.
+It does not use any Deno-specific features, so it should work with any runtime that supports the `fetch` API, web streams API, and ES modules (ESM).

 This client is 100% MIT licensed, and is derived from the excellent [MinIO JavaScript Client](https://github.com/minio/minio-js).